 Ongoing employee engagement is one of the critical factors to ensure successful delivery of the Group's strategic objectives and the Board is keen to increase its focus in this important area.
 In 2019, the Board expanded the role of two Non-executive Directors to include responsibility for employee engagement: Kai Nargolwala covers our businesses in Asia and Africa, and Tom Watjen is responsible for our UK and US workforce.
+Following Kai Nargolwala's retirement as a Non-executive Director at the conclusion of the 2021 Annual General Meeting and the planned separation of the Jackson business, the Board intends to transfer responsibility for workforce engagement activities to its newly established Responsibility & Sustainability Working Group, which is expected to operate until the 2022 Annual General Meeting.
+The Working Group has a broad remit as described on page 137.
+As part of this, it will also consider the best method for employee engagement in the longer term, to ensure this is tailored to the culture and strategic priorities of the refocused Group following the planned separation of the Jackson business, and make a recommendation to the Board for implementation following the 2022 Annual General Meeting.

-Kai Nargolwala and Tom Watjen discharged their duties through a range of interactions with staff during 2020.
+Kai Nargolwala and Tom Watjen discharged their duties through a range of interactions with staff during 2020 including: